QuinVIVER/ShellFusion-tooldemo/README.md

 ## Usage
 To use the ShellFusion tool, the user just needs to input their code-related query into the input box and click the search button, the tool will then return the generated answer.
 For users to better understand the usage of the tool, we offered an example query: ***How to extract the first two characters of a string in shell scripting***.
-The answer for the example query as below:
+The answer for the example query is as below:
 ![query](https://github.com/QuinVIVER/ShellFusion-tooldemo/blob/main/figs/SFresult.jpg?raw=false)